KBBX-FM

-KBBX-FM (97.7 FM, "Lobo 97.7") is a radio station broadcasting a Regional Mexican format.
+KBBX-FM (97.7 MHz, "Lobo 97.7") is a radio station broadcasting a Regional Mexican format.
 Licensed to Nebraska City, Nebraska, United States, the station serves the Omaha and Lincoln metropolitan areas.
 The station is currently owned by Flood Communications of Omaha, LLC.
-KBBX's studios are located on John Galt Boulevard in Omaha, while its transmitter is located just north of Weeping Water, Nebraska.
+KBBX-FM's studios are located on John Galt Boulevard in Omaha, while its transmitter is located just north of Weeping Water, Nebraska.

 History

-Easy listening (1980-1995)
+Easy listening (1980–1995)

 The station signed on in 1980 as KNCY-FM, and aired an easy listening format.

 Rock (1995)

-In February 1995, KNCY flipped to a rock format as KNBQ; however, this would only last a short time.
+In February 1995, KNCY-FM flipped to a rock format as KNBQ; however, this would only last a short time.

-Smooth jazz (1995-1998)
+Smooth jazz (1995–1998)

 In September 1995, the station flipped to smooth jazz as KOSJ.
 The flip brought the format back to the market for the first time since 1991, when KKCD flipped to classic rock.
 The format, however, still was not met with acceptance in the market.

-Soft adult contemporary (1998-1999)
+Soft adult contemporary (1998–1999)

 On January 9, 1998, the frequency became home to KESY's soft AC format after their former frequency flipped to modern AC as KSRZ.

-Rhythmic hits (1999-2002)
+Rhythmic hits (1999–2002)

-On May 21, 1999, the station flipped to a rhythmic-leaning Top 40 format, branded as "Channel 9-7-7", and adopted new call letters KQCH.
+On May 21, 1999, the station flipped to a rhythmic-leaning Top 40 format, branded as "Channel 9-7-7", and adopted the new call sign KQCH.
 Despite the station's limited signal, KQCH was a ratings success.

-Spanish (2002-present)
+Spanish (2002–present)

 As part of a major format shuffle, on May 3, 2002, at Noon, KQCH's format moved to the more powerful 94.1 FM frequency.
 After a week of simulcasting, and airing a loop redirecting listeners to the new frequency, on May 10, 97.7 adopted sister KBBX's regional Mexican format as "Radio Lobo."
-The station would adopt the KBBX call letters on the same day as the switch.
+The station would adopt the KBBX-FM call sign on the same day as the switch.

-In 2004, KBBX won the prestigious Crystal Award from the National Broadcasters Association for outstanding community service.
+In 2004, KBBX-FM won the prestigious Crystal Award from the National Broadcasters Association for outstanding community service.
 Radio Lobo was the very first Spanish radio station in American history to win this award.
 Each spring and fall for the past 11 years, Radio Lobo coordinates and hosts Nebraska's only Bilingual Latino Career Fair.
 Businesses and services that need to hire bilingual employees of all levels get to meet hundreds of bilingual Latinos looking progress in their careers.

 Journal Communications later sold the station to Connoisseur Media in 2006, and then to Flood Communications in 2014.

+In May 2024, KBBX activated HD Radio operations.